natanjunges/custom-desktop/builder/README.md

 ./main
 ```

+Which edition should be built depends on which version of Ubuntu was installed.
+If the minimal Ubuntu install was done, then the minimal edition should be built.
+If the normal Ubuntu install was done instead, then the full edition should be built.
+For each execution of the script, select the same option.

 In the menus, select "Initialize", and then "Part 1".
-Whether or not the extra packages should be installed depends on which version of Ubuntu was installed.
-If the minimal install was done, then no extra packages should be installed.
-If the normal install was done instead, then the extra packages should be installed.
 When the execution is finished, log out and back in, but into the GNOME session (Wayland) instead of the Ubuntu one.

 Reopen the terminal in the `builder` folder and rerun the main script.
 In the menus, select "Initialize", and then "Part 2".
 When the execution is finished, restart the virtual machine to completely unload the removed software.